Rebuilding Design Consistency at Scale

 Change Management is Critical

-- Building trust through small wins was
+- Building trust through small wins

 more valuable than technical perfection